Clearinx/SeatExchangerApp/README.md

 ### Login with an existing user

 Login with an existing user, using the e-mail and the password field, tapping on the login button.
-The scenario from the background side is the same, which is shown by the diagram below:
+The scenario from the backend side is the same, which is shown by the diagram below:

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/Diagrams/Flowchart/Keeping%20users%20in%20local%20and%20cloud%20DB%20in%20sync.jpg" width="464" height="642">